ninglab/CTKG/Schema.md

 ## 2. DrugTerm

 Each *drug-term* node represents a normalized drug name extracted from the intervention or group title/description of clinical studies.
 CTKG includes 2,548 *drug-term* nodes.
-Each *drug-term* node has an id "TermID:XXX" and 1 attribute.
+Each *drug-term* node has an id "DrugID:XXX" and 1 attribute.

 **Attributes**: